 But ‘selling’ in the industry sense of the word sounds like a fast-track to turn-off when in actual fact clever selling is all about the subtleties of building likeability.
 It’s a delicate balance of being authentic and talking about yourself favourably whilst simultaneously taking immediate cues from your opposite about what ignites them so you can tailor your conversation and tone to better connect.
 It sounds cliché but the listening is as important as the talking.

 You should think of ecommerce in the same way.
-The repercussions of a bad purchase are not nearly the same as a bad relationship but the way in which you quickly warm to someone and feel good about them, understand them and what their motivations are, gain trust and confidence, are not too dissimilar to the forces at play when landing in an online shop, especially in a new shop where you have no previous brand exposure, and are deciding whether to make a purchase.
+The repercussions of a bad purchase are not nearly the same as a bad relationship but the way in which you quickly warm to someone and feel good about them, understand them and what their motivations are, gain trust and confidence, are not too dissimilar to the forces at play when landing in an online shop, especially on a new website where you have no previous brand exposure, and are deciding whether to make a purchase.
 This is where the about us page can have a significant effect and can greatly assist visitors to transact with your company.

 Trust, Credibility and Authenticity

 Like a personal relationship, a high degree of trust is critical for things to progress.
 It’s better not to state you are trustworthy but try and create that feeling.
-Having a slick, professional-looking shop and clear contact information sends immediate signals that you are a legit operation but you can use the about us section to add more layers of credibility.
+Having a slick, professional-looking shop and clear contact information sends immediate signals that you are a trustworthy business but you can use the about us section to add more layers of credibility.
 Even if you only include some basic content with simple insights into your business this will help enormously compared to having nothing at all.

 There are other ways in which to build a stronger sense of trust.
 Testimonials or customer case studies can provide additional assurance.
 If you have been trading for a while then you can provide comfort to visitors that you are established and not some shaky, fly-by-night enterprise.
 Adding more personal information about your journey, philosophy or mission can add a greater human dimension to your shop, increase authenticity and emotional connections.
 Think also about your returns policies and remove any perceived risks associated with buying online by clearly stating these.
 If you have a huge social fan base then you may wish to draw some attention to this.